aniruddhballal/VenPay/README.md

 - [ ] TASK 3: overall UI
 - [ ] TASK 9: giving discounts and star ratings/credits for companies/vendors for keeping integrity.
-- [x] TASK 10: switch to mongodb atlas? check if i should be having all the database stuff in compass ka localhost 120710 something or if it is better to have it connected to that VendorManagement thing that i created (maybe create a new one)
 - [ ] TASK 13: IMPROVE THE UI UX ADD A LOT OF USER HELPFUL INTERACTIVE STUFF
 - [ ] TASK 18: check if background can be made better - colour grading and scheming
 - [ ] TASK 22: add multiple images for the products - add more details for each product